Select two maps in the Sliding panel to mix, slide and compare:

 For study, research or software development geographic datasets are available on Maps Data page of Maps Amsterdam.

-Amsterdam City Data is the central dataportal of the City of Amsterdam.
+Data and information is the central dataportal of the City of Amsterdam.

 There you will find more datasets to visualize on a map.